khupatel/CMPSC487_Patel/README.md

 Database: Firebase
 Programmming Languages: Javascript, HTML, CSS

-Please see the video recording of this assigment.
+Please see the video recording of this assigment and select "view raw" to download the zip file.
 The video shows the table after a few test entries were made.
-One new entry is added and the table updates for Mr. Johnson.
+One new entry is added and the table updates for Mr. Johnson in the video.